ratwolfzero/Chladni_Figures/README.md

 ---

-Here’s a fully rewritten, polished **Simulation Principles** section for your README, integrating the single-frequency drive, damping, mode superposition, and violin bow analogy:

----

 ## Simulation Principles

 Just as a real violin bow applies a nearly single-frequency drive, the simulation uses a **single driving frequency** \$f\$, summing the response of all modes weighted by a resonance term that includes the damping factor \$\gamma\$: